dumparkltd/state-of-the-world-content/_posts/0100-01-01-methodology.md

 To help with interpreting the scores HRMI has defined broad qualitative ranges.
 They are however only an indication of a country’s performance and NOT comprehensive descriptions.

-**8-10: Good**
+#### Good: 8 - 10

-Governments with scores in the **good** range respect these rights more than most other governments in our sample since 2017.
+Governments with scores in the good range respect these rights more than most other governments in our sample since 2017.
 However, countries in this range, particularly those with scores close to the lower end of the range, may still have significant problems that lead to the violation of some peoples’ rights.

-**6-8: Fair**
+#### Fair: 6 - 8

-Governments with scores in the **fair** range respect these rights more than many countries since 2017, but still violate the rights of a significant number of people.
+Governments with scores in the fair range respect these rights more than many countries since 2017, but still violate the rights of a significant number of people.

-**3.5-6: Bad**
+#### Bad: 3.5 - 6

-Governments with scores in the **bad** range engage in numerous violations of civil and political rights, performing worse than many governments in our sample since 2017.
+Governments with scores in the bad range engage in numerous violations of civil and political rights, performing worse than many governments in our sample since 2017.

-**0-3.5: Very bad**
+#### Very bad: 0 - 3.5

-Governments with scores in the **very bad** range violate these rights more than most other governments in our sample since 2017.
+Governments with scores in the very bad range violate these rights more than most other governments in our sample since 2017.

 ---